ercanserteli/condenser/README.txt

     * If an error occurs, the error message is written to a log.txt file in the executable directory.
 * Folder:
     * Drag and drop a folder with videos to the executable (or its shortcut) or double click to run it and choose "Folder" to select a folder.
-    * All of the video files in the folder must have the same group of audio and subtitle streams for this to work.
+    * All the video files in the folder must have the same group of audio and subtitle streams for this to work.
     * If the videos don't have embedded subtitles, it will look for a subtitle file of the same name for each video file.
     * If it cannot find suitable subtitle files either, the program will exit (it won't ask you to select a subtitle for every single video).
     * If there are multiple audio streams in the video files, it will ask you to pick one.